thebopshoobop/iter-range/README.md

 console.log(range(10, 0, -1).indexOf(3)); //=> 7
 ```

-I have strived to match [the Array API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) precisely for these methods.
-For details, refer to the API documentation below.
+I have strived to match the [Array API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) precisely for these methods.
+For details, refer to the `Range` API documentation below.

 ### Exceptions